ActionLabNetwork/ourvoice/config/content/faq.md

 ## 9. Who can see the messages on the system?

-All other users of the system (50 CARM women participants) will be able to see your messages, respond to them and upvote.
-Your messages will also be able to be seen by the [{{frontmatter.deployment}}](/) moderation team, as all messages will undergo moderation prior to being posted on the platform.
+All other users of the system will be able to see your messages, respond to them and upvote.
+Your messages will also be able to be seen by the {{frontmatter.deployment}} moderation team, as all messages will undergo moderation prior to being posted on the platform.

 All messages are posted anonymously - no one will be able to identify you (including the moderators) from your post.

 ## 10. How do I report unsafe, harmful or illegal content?

 All posts are moderated before they appear on the platform so you shouldn’t see posts that are unsafe, harmful or illegal.
 However if you do see something upsetting that you believe goes against our Community Guidelines please let us know.
-You can contact the [{{frontmatter.deployment}}](/) team at {{frontmatter.stakeholder3}} {{frontmatter.email}} or the RISE project team RISE@dca.org.au.
+You can contact the [{{frontmatter.organisation}}](/) team at {{frontmatter.email}}.

 ## 11. Is this a research project?

-Yes, this is an exploratory activity in the RISE project and a research collaboration between {{frontmatter.stakeholder1}},{{frontmatter.stakeholder2}} and {{frontmatter.stakeholder3}} The [{{frontmatter.deployment}}](/) platform aims to create a safe space for CARM women to discuss their views on systemic barriers and enablers to Culturally and Racially Marginalised Women’s progression to leadership positions in their organisations.
+No, this space was created with a view that staff and students have not been consulted regarding changes to parking fees, including the surge pricing policy.
+The consequence of this lack of consultation is a wide and deeply felt anger across staff and students affected by the rising costs of coming to work, in a greater context of a cost of living crisis.
+This space was created with the belief that staff and students should be consulted, because the best solutions to incentivising sustainable transport lie with those who commute to university each day.

-The evidence collected from the [{{frontmatter.deployment}}](/) platform will be analysed and used within an aggregated report (where the responses of all women from all four pilot organisations will be combined and reported in a group), which will summarise CARM women’s views on systemic barriers and enablers for CARM women’s progression to leadership.
+The evidence collected from the [{{frontmatter.deployment}}](/) platform will be analysed and used within an aggregated report (where the responses of everyone will be collated and reported in a group).
+The report will summarise staff and student views on issues with the parking system and what can be done to truly incentivise sustainable transport at Monash University

 The data collected on [{{frontmatter.deployment}}](/) may also be used in publications such as in journal articles and conference papers.
-If you’d like to know more about this research project please contact:
+If you’d like to know more about this project please contact:

-RISE project team at RISE@dca.org.au

-Or

-{{frontmatter.stakeholder3}} at {{frontmatter.email}}
+{{frontmatter.organisation}} at {{frontmatter.email}}